ChalmersLibrary/research-publication-match-ai/README.md

 * Read access to an elasticsearch Chalmers research-publications index (use an offline, static index if possible, preferred both for indexing and performance, especially if querying large data sets)
 * Python >=3.10 with required packages:
     - FAISS, SentenceTransformer, Elasticsearch (<=7.16.3), Peft
-* A decent PC (Windows, Mac, Linux) with at least 8 GB RAM and quadcore CPU (primarily for generating the vector store).
+* A decent PC (Windows, Mac, Linux) with at least 8 GB RAM (16 GB preferred) and quadcore CPU (primarily for generating the vector store).
 Mac or Linux is preferred due to better GPU handling.

 ### Setup and run